adibenmati/node-red-contrib-azure-event-hub-send-message/README.md

-# node-red-contrib-azure-event-hub-send-message
+# axonize-node-red-contrib-azure-event-hub-send-message
-This custom node-red node is used to sen messages to the Azure Event Hub.
+This custom node-red node is used to send messages to the Azure Event Hub.

 ## Input Parameters